 In principle, the sensor cables in the cabinet must remain connected.
 Maintenance work on the EC sensors must, therefore, be carried out in the immediate vicinity of the unit.
+For this procedure, the EC sensors must be sealed on one side.
+Two end caps are required for this.
+If you only have one, you must clean the EC sensors one by one.

 - 1. Set the unit to maintenance mode (software-wise and pump switch(es) off). - 2.
-Unscrew the screw couplings from the EC measuring tubes and remove the 2 EC measuring tubes from the unit.
+Unscrew the screw couplings from the EC measuring tubes and remove the 2 EC measuring tubes from the unit. - 3.
+Seal the EC sensors on one side with the attachment, place the EC sensors upright. - 4.

-By only unscrewing the right-hand couplings, the EC sensors remain in a U structure which can be filled with scale remover.

-- 3. Set the U-construction upright. - 4.
 Fill the EC measuring tubes with strong scale remover and allow it to work in for a few minutes until no, or very few, gas bubbles are visible.